You want smart political talk without the meltdowns?

 Anyway, he joins us now.

-He's the founder CEO of Project Veritas.
+He's the founder-CEO of Project Veritas.

-Sir, congrats on the book, M American Um Mugrakers, and uh you can get it on Amazon.com, bookstores everywhere.
+And you can get it on Amazon.com, bookstores everywhere.

 How are you?

-You had a big win in the New York State Supreme Court as it relates to the very pretty similar issue.
+You had a big win in the New York state Supreme Court as it relates to the very pretty similar issue.

 That's right, Sean.

-We we defeated the New York Times at a big victory in defamation.
+We had a big victory in defamation.

-Uh you cited the New York Times versus Sullivan case.
+You cited the New York Times versus Sullivan case.

 The New York Times had defamed me in September of 2020 when they called the videos that we did during the election showing a Minneapolis man ballot harvesting.